-Education in Atlanta is a teacher-led news organization committed to covering one of Atlanta’s most underreported stories: the effort to improve schools for all children, especially those who have been disenfranchised to quality education due to race, socioeconomics, or disability.
+Education in Atlanta is a equity-led newsroom committed to covering one of Atlanta’s most underreported stories: the effort to improve schools for all children within the metro Atlanta area, especially those who have been disenfranchised to quality education due to race, socioeconomics or disability.
 We are focused on a mission that believes that a child’s education should not be incumbent on their zip code.
-To make sure that our work stays authentic, we value the stories of teachers, administrators, community members, and students.
+To make sure that our work stays authentic, we value the stories of teachers, parents, administrators, community members, and students.

-Education in Atlanta is produced by a team of committed writer, editors, and community activists focused on reporting about education to underserved communities in and around the Atlanta area.
-Founded as an incubator of innovation from The Educator’s Room in 2012, our goal is to make sense of all of the education noise in the area and make sense of it for the community that makes Atlanta special.
+Education in Atlanta is produced by a team of committed writers, editors, and community activists focused on reporting about education to underserved communities in and around the Atlanta area.
+Founded as an incubator of innovation from The Educator’s Room in 2018, our goal is to make sense of all of the education noise in the area and make sense of it for the community that makes the metro Atlanta area special.

 Because we believe that education in Atlanta is nuanced, we report from all areas of the metro Atlanta area- including the 14 metro area counties that encompass over 50 municipalities and the metro area spans nearly 50 miles in all directions.

-At Education in Atlanta we value three basic core principals:
+At Education in Atlanta we value three basic core principles:

 Our authenticity is of the utmost importance: As teachers, parents, and community members, it’s critical that we investigate and write about topics that discuss hidden nuances that affect our children in the metro Atlanta area and ethically report on them.